MicrosoftDocs/query-docs/query-languages/dax/new-dax-functions.md

 ---
 # New DAX functions

-DAX is continuously being improved with new functions and functionality to support new features in Power BI, Analysis Services, and Excel.
-New functions are included Power BI Desktop, Analysis Services (SSDT, SSMS), and Power Pivot in Excel updates.
-To get the latest, make sure you update to the latest version.
+DAX is continuously being improved with new functions and functionality to support new features.
+New functions and updates are included Power BI Desktop, Analysis Services (SSDT, SSMS), and Power Pivot in Excel product updates.
+To get the latest, make sure you're using the latest version.

 > [!IMPORTANT]
 > Not all functions are supported or included in earlier versions of Power BI Desktop, Analysis Services, and Power Pivot in Excel.